13 ways to make money from watching videos

 To start getting commissioned for film or TV reviews as a freelancer, it's worth setting up a blog.
 There, you can showcase your writing style and talent.

 Then, look for commissioning editors of relevant publications.
-Reach out to them directly (addressing them by their name in emails) and pitch them your idea.
+Reach out to them directly (addressing them by their name in emails) and pitch your idea to them.

 At the end of your pitch, link to your portfolio or blog website so they can see your work.

-If you're interested in taking part in psychological and behavioural studies, this could be a good way for you to make money from watching videos.
+If you're interested in taking part in psychological and behavioural studies, this could be a good way to make money from watching videos.

 The amount you can get paid in compensation for doing psychological studies will vary massively depending on the type of trial and how long it lasts, but you could receive as much as £100+ for your time.